 'Geography is the subject which holds the key to our future.'
 MICHAEL PALIN

 Welcome to our department!

-The study of geography stimulates an interest in and a sense of wonder about places.
+The study of Geography stimulates an interest in, and a sense of wonder about, places.
 It helps young people make sense of a complex and dynamically changing world.
-It explains where places are, how places and landscapes are formed, how people and their environment interact, and how a diverse range of economies, societies and environments are interconnected.
-It builds on pupils' own experiences to investigate places at all scales, from the personal to the global.
+It explains where places are, how places and landscapes are formed, how people and their environment interact and how a diverse range of economies, societies and environments are interconnected.
+It builds on students' own experiences to investigate places at all scales, from the personal to the global.

 Geography is a popular subject taught throughout the school from Years 7-13.
 Examination results are well above national average, with a number of students continuing the subject, or related disciplines, at university.

 In September 2019, we were re-accredited with the Secondary Geography Quality Mark with Centre of Excellence Status, in recognition of the quality curriculum and teaching in the department.
 There are four, full time members of the department who are committed geographers and experienced teachers.